w3c/market-data-odrl-profile/orientation.md

 #### Resolutions

-Strictly speaking this is not interaction with a bot, but when the chair wishes to establish conensus on a topic, they may propose a resolution, in IRC, e.g. `PROPOSED RESOLUTION: Frogs are to be considered mammals for the purposes of thise specification`, allowing participants to express support, or dissent, using the convention`+1` for support and `-1` contrariwise.
-If the resolution is taken this will be recorded `RESOLUTION: Frogs are to be considered mammals for the purposes of thise specification`.
+Strictly speaking this is not interaction with a bot, but when the chair wishes to establish consensus on a topic, they may propose a resolution, in IRC, e.g. `PROPOSED RESOLUTION: Frogs are to be considered mammals for the purposes of this specification`, allowing participants to express support, or dissent, using the convention`+1` for support and `-1` contrariwise.
+If the resolution is taken this will be recorded `RESOLUTION: Frogs are to be considered mammals for the purposes of this specification`.

 ### GitHub

 GitHub is used to manage working group materials.
-We use the Issue tracking feature of GitHub to allow conversations between participants about particular points of discussion that require resolution.
-The list of issues is maintained at [https://github.com/w3c/market-data-odrl-profile/issues](https://github.com/w3c/market-data-odrl-profile/issues).
+The [issue tracking](https://github.com/w3c/market-data-odrl-profile/issues) feature of GitHub is used to allow conversations between participants about particular points of discussion that require resolution.

 Some organisations block access to `github.com` but do not block access to `github.io`.
 Group marterials may be read using the [`github.io` interface](https://w3c.github.io/market-data-odrl-profile).
 If necessary, key documents will be mirrored to the [Group Home](https://www.w3.org/community/md-odrl-profile) at W3C.
 Issues cannot be accessed other than via `github.com`.